 Most eCommerce brands are on the Instagram train at this point – and for good reason.
 Brands on Instagram see an increase of follower growth of 6%-8% month-by-month.
-And with how long people already spend on Instagram (users under 25 spend over half an hour on average), it’s a disservice not to take your piece of the pie.
+And with how long people already spend on Instagram (daily average is 53 minutes), it’s a disservice not to take your piece of the pie.

-When you embed an Instagram feed into your website, you’re taking the kind of content that people spend hours a week looking at and putting it where you want them to be spending time – your eCommerce store.
+When you embed an Instagram feed into your website in this way, you’re taking the kind of content that people spend hours a week looking at and putting it where you want them to be spending time – your eCommerce store.